aragon/hack/docs/os-3-ref.md

 ##### 5.2.1.3 DeployDelegateScript

-Is a superset of the DelegateScript, but it takes a contract’s initcode bytecode as its script body instead of just an address.
+Is a superset of the DelegateScript but it takes a contract’s initcode bytecode as its script body instead of just an address.
 On execution, it deploys the contract to the blockchain and executes it with a `delegatecall`.

 - **Script body:**: initcode for contract being created.
 - **Input:** `calldata` for the `delegatecall` that will be performed after contract creation.